mit-pdos/fscq/pldi-supplement/README.md

 The inductive type in Figure 1 corresponds to `prog` in `Prog.v` (binds do not use the `>>=` notation of the paper, but programs are written with Haskell-like do-notation, defined using Coq's notation mechanism).
+We initially used 64-bit words as addresses for the disk, but changed the disk to support natural numbers as addresses to avoid overflow reasoning that seemed unrelated to the difficulties faced in real storage systems.
 The type includes two
 extensions: trim support (as described in Section 4.2) and hashing (as described in Section 5.3).
 The trim operation is included in the operational semantics and has a proven specification, but is currently unused in FSCQ.
 Hashing is used in